Ann

 reaching their destination in the new and what must have seemed to

-them rugged country, she met and was married to Mr. Charles Bannister,
+them rugged country, she met and married Charles Bannister

 of Winona, with who she spent nearly 61 years of happy wedded life.